-- Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Carry out collaborative projects with colleagues in partner institutions, and research groups - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+- Manage own research and administrative activities, within guidelines provided by senior colleagues - Contribute to wider project planning, including ideas for new research projects - Determine the most appropriate methodologies to test hypotheses, and identify suitable alternatives if technical problems arise - Select, follow, and adapt experimental protocols - Gather, analyse, and present scientific data from a variety of sources - Contribute to writing scientific articles. - Responsible for general laboratory management and administration, including stock control of laboratory consumables - Use specialist scientific equipment in a laboratory environment - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups - Provide training to lab members (ie students, postdocs) in established lab protocols. - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.